OmarBedawi/myMovies/README.md

 ## Deployment

-This web app was developed in Gitpod and pushed to the remote repository, Heroku.
-The live page is hosted on Heroku Pages.
+This web app was developed in Gitpod and deployed to the remote repository, Heroku.

 ### Used commands during committing in Gitpod: